amanpatel9516/fuzzy-ac-controller/README.md

-applied DAA algorithm for the graphs . the working is based on rthe real environment today we created one more functionality to our project which makes a big sense in it
+applied DAA algorithm for the graphs . the working is based on rthe real environment today we created one more functionality to our project which makes a big sense in it today we implemented more rteck stack and optimized the code for more fater .